cadeyrn/disable-animated-images/README.md

 **Disable Animated Images allows you to disable animated images on web sites.**

-**New Tab Override is a WebExtension and also compatible with Firefox 57 and later.**
+**Disable Animated Images is a WebExtension and also compatible with Firefox 57 and later.**

 ### Features